vscode-doc-jp/Docs/languages/javascript.md

 ## IntelliSense

 VS Code [IntelliSense](/docs/userguide/intellisense.md) is intelligent code completion, parameter info, and member lists.
-VS Code provides IntelliSense using TypeScript definition files (for example node.d.ts) to provide metadata about the JavaScript based frameworks you are consuming in your application.
-Because TypeScript definition files are written in TypeScript, they can express the data types of parameters and functions, allowing VS Code to provide a rich IntelliSense experience.
+VS Code provides IntelliSense using TypeScript type declaration (typings) files (for example, `node.d.ts`) to provide metadata about the JavaScript based frameworks you are consuming in your application.
+Type declaration files are written in TypeScript so they can express the data types of parameters and functions, allowing VS Code to provide a rich IntelliSense experience.

-Thanks to a feature called `Automatic Typing Acquisition` you as user do not have to worry about these typings file.
+Thanks to a feature called `Automatic Typing Acquisition` you as a user do not have to worry about these type declaration file.
 VS Code will install them automatically for you.

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)